I-graham/BSP-report/introduction.typ

 + "IntelliCode" @IntelliCode: This is a feature of Visual Studio Code which monitors a user's actions and attempts to discover the patterns of user's edits, and then suggests further refactors (usually only requiring 2 examples).
 + Query Synthesis @Shen2014DiscoveringQB: PBE has been used to develop tools which construct SQL queries based on small numbers of tuple examples of rows which should be fetched.#footnote[This is not the same as Query-by-Example, or QBE, which is a feature of many databases which provides a more user-friendly querying interface, and which has existed since the 1970s.]

 PBE problems are, by their nature, underspecified, as there will usually be many (even infinitely many) programs satisfying any set of input-output constraints, but it does allow us to generate reasonable conjectures about the underying structure of any given piece of data.
 It has the very powerful property that we do not have to write any kind of formal specification for our program, which is often not much easier than writing the program itself.
+As we will see, PBE can be used to construct formal specifications when they are not available.

 == Goals & Motivation